CHAPTER TEN (Draft)

 In Chapter Three we saw how the effectiveness of problem-solving increases with a diversity of knowledge and perspective.
 In complex situations a multiplicity of experience can forestall disaster.
 As we face worsening conditions, we will depend on the diversity of practical experience and resourceful talent that America is blessed with.
 A positive attitude can save lives, regardless of race or childhood background.
 Skills and creative intelligence come in all forms, colors, and ethnicities.

 Do we understand the danger of ‘group-think’?
-This is what happens when a group of like-minded people assume they know everything they need to know about a problem or a plan.
+This is what happens when a group of like-minded people assume they know everything they need to know about a problem or plan.
 Some of history’s greatest disasters have been the result of group-think.

 Given the antagonism and negativity that dominate the United States at this writing, the reader might reasonably question how cooperation and serious problem-solving can be made possible.
-On the following pages I will answer this doubt and offer practical guidance for those with the courage and fortitude to embrace the task.
+On the following pages I will respond to this doubt and offer practical guidance for those with the courage and fortitude to embrace the task.
 If the survival of the United States as a constitutional republic is important to us, we will rise to the occasion.

 Identity, Belonging, and Trust